Human Trafficking Prevention and Awareness

 -Find the required training.

 Businesses prescribed in the ordinance must provide at least 20 minutes of training to its new and existing employees.
 Businesses are required to document with an attendance sheet or a certificate.
-Use this link for an approved training.
+Approved training can be found by clicking link: REQUIRED TRAINING